vernisaz/simterminal/README.md

    "WS-CGI": true,
    "translated": "./bin/cmdterm"}
 ```
+`cmdterm` is the name of the executable created in step 2.
 Actual mapping values will depend on your desired settings.

 ## How build the crate